 Nowadays, there are still plenty of religious groups which insist that all of this information can’t possibly matter, and that all that's really going on is that God's people are enduring a test of their faith: will they accept the authority of holy writ in preference to all human wisdom?
 But the religions that do this pay a price: the loss of their brightest and most inquisitive young minds.

 Now a cynic might just say that it's obvious that when this happens, only the stupid people will remain, and that that’s who Jerry Falwell & Co. drew on to fill their university.
 This conclusion is wrong.
-Stupidity in itself is almost never common enough to be an adequate explanation for a sociological phenomenon.
+Stupidity in itself is almost never common enough to be an adequate explanation for a social phenomenon.
 After all, the average person is not stupid, the average person is of average intelligence.

 What you’re left with, after the best minds have been driven away, is a very few people who are genuinely dumber then a box of rocks, and a much larger number who are simply willing to overlook any information that makes them uncomfortable.